tomiwa-ilori/spotify_Data_Analysis/Readme.md

 ### Prerequisites

 Ensure you have the following Python libraries tuned and ready for the performance:
 - numpy
 - pandas
 - seaborn
-- spotipy
-- matplotlib
-- collections

-### Installation

-Direct the installation of dependencies with a conductor's precision using pip:

-- numpy
-- pandas
-- seaborn